Riandra4trend/CompfestAIC/Listing Agent Blog.md

 However, standardizing the web is deceptively difficult.
 When we began developing the Listing Agent, we encountered a massive variance in how modern websites structure their data fetching and navigation.
 A naive scraper expects a static page, but the modern web is a dynamic environment of Single Page Applications (SPAs), hydration states, and obfuscated navigation.
 To build a truly general-purpose agent, we conducted an analysis of thousands of e-commerce and listing directory websites.
 Our research found that listing navigation generally converges into three distinct archetypes:

-1. Traditional Pagination: The classic "Next" button or page numbers ($1, 2, 3...$).
+**1. Traditional Pagination :** The classic "Next" button or page numbers ($1, 2, 3...$).
-2. Infinite Scroll: Content appends automatically as the viewport descends.
+**2. Infinite Scroll :** Content appends automatically as the viewport descends.
-3. Load More: A button explicitly requests the next batch of data to append to the current DOM.
+**3. Load More :** A button explicitly requests the next batch of data to append to the current DOM.

 > *{Placeholder: Bar Graph showing the percentage distribution of Pagination vs. Infinite Scroll vs. Load More / Hybrid based on your dataset} also total dataset*